nikitalogos/pine_craft/README.md

 In practice, only the holes on the edges of the plate are used.
 However, I also prefer to leave holes in the center for aesthetic purposes.

+Cutting layout has 3 colors: black, red and green.
+Black is used for contours of parts, red is for holes and green is for grooves.
+In .dxf these colors have numbers: black - 7, red - 1, green - 3.

+> In dxf color 7 is used for both black and white.
+That's why contours are white in the picture :)

+Grooves are needed in cube parts to give screws space.
+They should be 0.1-0.2 mm deep.
+To manufacture grooves, you should set the laser cut in engraving mode and let in engrave green polygons.
+You will need to find the appropriate power and speed to achieve the desired depth as it depends on the laser cutter.
+Try it on a small piece of plywood before cutting the main layout.

+It's important to cut everything in the right order:
+1. cut holes and make grooves
+2. cutout parts

+This order is needed because after the part is cut out, it can displace itself, so the holes cut after that will be misaligned.

 ## Command line tool

 ### Installation